-Across the UK, we throw out around 300,000 tonnes of card packaging each year.
-Plus, somewhere in the region of one billion cards.
+Across the UK, each year we allegedly throw out around 300,000 tonnes of card packaging, somewhere in the region of one billion cards, and around seven million Christmas trees.
 Oh, and enough tin foil to cover Suffolk.
-That’s not including the unopened shower gel/moisturiser combo forgotten at the back of the cupboard.
-Or the six million Christmas trees.

 The zero-waste movement then is seemingly the antithesis of Christmas – this time of huge consumption and over-indulgence.
-But, far from being the Seasonal Scrooge, buying more consciously at Christmas means all of the joy of the feast without the guilt of chucking huge amounts of leftovers in the (compost) bin and adding to the mountains of rubbish once celebrations are over.
+But, far from being the Seasonal Scrooge, buying a more eco-friendly Christmas means all of the joy of the feast without the guilt of chucking huge amounts of leftovers in the (compost) bin and adding to the mountains of rubbish once celebrations are over.

 “Bin collections go up by 30 per cent over Christmas.
 It’s a time of remarkable waste, so I’m not going to buy anything,” Tom Hunt, eco chef and author of Eating for Pleasure, People and Planet, told us a couple of years ago.
 He was well ahead of the game.

 The restriction sounds extreme, but a more considered Christmas does not necessarily require going cold turkey, à la Hunt.
 If we all make small changes each year it creates a big impact.
 We’ve collected some tips from the zero-waste experts to get started, starting with the all-important Christmas meal…

 1. ECO-FRIENDLY CHRISTMAS FOOD